 What applies to children and consent?

 For children up to the age of 12, you need to ask the child’s legal guardian for consent to process personal data.
 From the age of 13, children can give their consent.
-Remember to be particularly careful with the processing of minors’ data.
-It is best to talk to the legal guardian even though this is not required by law.
+However, it is preferable to talk to the legal guardian even though this is not required by law.